2026 Immunization Champion Awards

 will be given to the individual’s impact on the profession.

-Nature of award
+Nature of Award

 Each award category includes a national winner and may include honorable mention of recipients.